-Older individuals frequently have sleep problems.
+Insomnia in the elderly is a frequent struggle.
 The amount of sleep people need (and the quality of sleep) changes over a lifetime.
-Sleep may be affected by genetics, mental health, and physical health.
-These changes can be part of the normal aging process and can happen independent of medical or psychiatric illness.
+Sleep may be affected by genetics, mental health, physical health, and medications.
+These changes can be part of the normal aging process and can happen independently of medical or psychiatric illness.

 - Reduce total sleep time,

 - Increase the number of times you wake up after you fall asleep (reduce sleep efficiency),

 - Cause a lighter sleep,